splunk/corona_virus/README.md

 This app should be installed directly into $SPLUNK_HOME/etc/apps.
 You simply clone the app directly into that directory and it will be self-contained.

+### App Requirements

+For all dashboards to load optimally, please ensure you have the [Maps+ App installed from Splunkbase](https://splunkbase.splunk.com/app/3124/).

 ### Specific Requirements for Cloning the Directory.

 This package depends on a submodule from here: https://github.com/CSSEGISandData/COVID-19 which is the main source of data for the Coronavirus.
 As a result, when you run git clone, please add the --recurse-submodules parameter after the clone.
 So for example: